Some email questions about quantum realism and their answers. Email any further questions to bwhitworth@acm.org

 6. Can we hack into the system?

 Answer.
-Quantum computers already tap into it, but the quantum no-cloning theorem doesn’t let us manipulate quantum states directly by physical means.
-Chapter 6 considers the observer “back-door”.
+We already do.
+Quantum computers tap into it but the no-cloning theorem (3.4) says we can’t alter quantum states by physical means.
+Chapter 6 raises the possibility of an observer back-door and Chapter 7 investigates this further.

 7. Is this like The Matrix, with Keanu Reeves as Neo?